-Research has shown that the physical, mental, emotional, and social changes and challenges that accompany teenage development are depended upon length and quality of sleep for wellness.
-Teens need a minimum of 8 hours of sleep every night to help with successfully coping with these challenges and function well to the stressors they encounter in their lives, in addition to boosting their immune systems and restoring mental and physical energy.
+Research has shown that the physical, mental, emotional, and social changes and challenges that accompany teenage development are depended upon the length and quality of sleep for wellness.
+Teens need a minimum of 8 hours of sleep every night to help successfully cope with these challenges and function well to the stressors they encounter in their lives, in addition to boosting their immune systems and restoring mental and physical energy.

-It’s been shown that if teens sleep less than 6 hours a night, they can run the risk of participating in risky behaviors, become harmfully aggressive, and are more susceptible to develop depression, anxiety, or other behavioral issues.
-And studies have shown that roughly that 1 in 5 teenagers (12-18 yrs old) in The United States suffer from at least one mental health disorder.
+It’s been shown that if teens sleep less than 6 hours a night, they can run the risk of participating in risky behaviors, become harmfully aggressive, and are more susceptible to developing depression, anxiety, or other behavioral issues.
+And studies have shown that roughly 1 in 5 teenagers (12-18 yrs old) in The United States suffer from at least one mental health disorder.